AdobeDocs/campaign-web.en/help/v8/monitor/delivery-logs.md

 ## Exclusions

-The **Exclusion logs** tab lists all the messages that have been excluded from the target sent and specifies the reason for the send failure.
+The **Exclusion logs** tab lists all the messages that have been excluded from the target and specifies the reason for the send failure.

 ![](assets/logs3.png)

 ## Exclusion causes

-The **Exclusion causes** tab displays the volume (in number of messages) of messages that were excluded from the target send.
+The **Exclusion causes** tab displays the volume (in number of messages) of messages that were excluded from the target.

 ![](assets/logs4.png)